 - Solve: Creates custom, actionable, and scalable solutions to local and global sustainability challenges.
 The programs at WSSS span boundaries in the Phoenix community and beyond, helping communities develop solutions in twelve countries on six continents across the world, in many ways as a result of RMWF’s strategy to leverage investments by capitalizing on opportunities for connection and collaboration.

 - Educate: Supports future leaders by developing the knowledge and skills to accelerate these solutions.
-In 48 states, K-12 teachers are implementing sustainability projects and programs in partnership with WSSS to reach over 310,000 students.
+In 50 states, K-12 teachers are implementing sustainability projects and programs in partnership with WSSS to reach more than 470,800 students.

 - Engage: Inspires people of all ages to explore, create, and support innovation in sustainability to make our planet a better place.
 A perfect example of an idea that started small and has rapidly expanded its reach, WSSS began programming Sustainability in Science Museums in partnership with the Arizona Science Center and California Academy of Sciences.
-Today, the Rob and Melani Walton Sustainability in Science Museums Program has reached 191 museums in all 50 states and 32 countries through its fellowship program and sustainability demonstration kits, with a potential reach of over 72 million people around the globe.
+Today, the Rob and Melani Walton Sustainability in Science Museums Program has reached more than 200 museums in all 50 states and 32 countries through its fellowship program and sustainability demonstration kits, with a potential reach of over 75 million people around the globe.

 WSSS’s results-oriented approach to programming and its flexibility in adjusting its practices based on real-time outcomes has led to greater advances in innovation and helped further ASU’s position as a global leader in the movement for a sustainable future.